On the Pricing of Storable Commodities: Introduction

-The objective of this paper is in such a context to incorporate the role played by forward-looking information in commodity markets, and to derive a model for the prices that are used as underlyings in the valuation formulae for commodity derivatives.
-Specifically, we make use of the concept of market information about future supply and demand as a basis for valuation of storable commodities.
-For a detailed treatment of theory of storage, convenience yield, and related concepts, the reader can be referred to Geman (2005) and references cited therein.
-In our approach, we shall assume that the possession of one standard unit of the commodity provides a ``convenience dividend'' equivalent to a cash flow $\{ X_{t} \}_{t \geq 0}$.
-We thus work directly with the actual flow of benefit arising from the storage or possession of the commodity, rather than the percentage convenience yield.
-The point is that the percentage convenience yield is a secondary notion, since it depends on the price, which is what we are trying to determine.
+The goal of this paper is to incorporate the role played by forward-looking information in commodity markets in such a context, and to derive a model for the prices used as underlyings in the valuation of commodity derivatives.
+Specifically, we make use of the concept of market information about future supply and demand as a basis for the valuation of storable commodities.
+The theory of commodity pricing from a modern perspective has a long history, starting from the work of Black \cite{black1} and Brennan \& Schwartz \cite{bs1}.
+For a detailed treatment of theory of storage, convenience yield, and related concepts, the reader can be referred to Geman \cite{geman1} and references cited therein.
+In our approach, we shall assume that the possession of one standard unit of a commodity provides a net ``convenience dividend'' equivalent to a cash flow $\{ X_{t} \}_{t \geq 0}$.
+We thus work directly with the actual flow of benefit arising from the possession of the commodity, rather than the percentage convenience yield.
+The point is that the percentage convenience yield so often used in commodity modelling is a secondary notion, since it depends on the price, which is what we are trying to determine.
 In what follows, we present a simple model for the convenience dividend process $\{X_{t}\}$.
-Additionally, we introduce a market information process $\{\xi_t\}$ that provides partial or speculative information about the future dividend flow.
+Additionally, we introduce a market information process $\{\xi_t\}_{t\geq 0}$ that provides partial or speculative information about the future dividend flow.
 The market filtration is then assumed to be generated jointly by these two processes.
 In that sense, we are explicitly constructing the market filtration in such a way that it contains information relevant to the commodity price.
-Given the market filtration, the price of the commodity is taken to be the appropriately risk-adjusted discounted expected value of the totality of the future convenience dividends.
+Given the market filtration, the price of the commodity is taken to be the risk-adjusted discounted expected value of the totality of the future convenience dividends.
 We model $\{X_{t}\}$ by an Ornstein-Uhlenbeck process.
 We model $\{\xi_t\}$ by a process that consists of two terms: a ``signal'' term containing information about the future convenience dividend flow, and a ``noise'' term given by an independent Brownian motion.
-By use of this information-based model we are able to derive closed-form expressions for both the price of the commodity, and the prices of associated derivatives.
+By use of this information-based model we are able to derive closed-form expressions for both the price of the commodity and for the prices of associated derivatives.